alancnet/persist-proxy/README.md

 ## Why persist-proxy?

-I build this program because I personally run Windows 10 as my main OS, and Ubuntu on a second machine.
+I built this program because I personally run Windows 10 as my main OS, and Ubuntu on a second machine.
 I use [VcXsrv](https://sourceforge.net/projects/vcxsrv/) on Windows as a display for my X applications.
 When I undock my laptop, my connection shifts from ethernet to Wifi, I lose my X connections, and all my Ubuntu applications close.
 With persist-proxy, instead of connecting directly to the VcXsrv, the apps connect to the proxy instead.